 Citroen C3 - Engines, performance and drive

 The C3 is more comfortable than thrilling, although higher-powered petrol engines are pretty strong

 Citroen has made great play out of the fact that the C3 is not focused on handling agility or out-and-out performance.
 As part of the brand’s ‘Advanced Comfort’ mantra, the C3 is trying to be an accomplished, refined companion that gets you from A to B with little fuss and no nasty interruptions from pock-marked road surfaces.

 In the most part, it succeeds.
 In the majority of conditions the C3’s suspension has enough compliance to soak up undulations and bumps and, while the trade-off for this is some body roll in corners, it never really becomes tiresome.
 The package can’t quite shake off its relatively elderly underpinnings, though; occasionally you’ll notice that sharp imperfections – particularly bad potholes or expansion joints, mainly – will thump through to the cabin.

 Nor, it must be said, is there any real involvement to enjoy here.
-True to the brief, the steering is accurate and reasonably linear – but there’s a bit too much play around the straight ahead and at no point do you get a really good line of communication through from the front wheels.
+The steering is typically light and there’s a bit too much play around the straight ahead, so at no point do you get a really good line of communication through from the front wheels.
 The likes of the Ford Fiesta and even the Skoda Fabia are on a different level when it comes to feedback.

 Car group tests